-Aged Care Quality Standards - The Quality Standards with which the Commission requires organisations providing aged care services in Australia to comply.
+Aged Care Quality Standards (Quality Standards) - The Quality Standards with which the Commission requires organisations providing aged care services in Australia to comply.
 Refer to the Commission’s website for Quality Standards guidance and resources.

 Annual Prudential Compliance Statement (APCS) - A statement by the approved provider on how it has met/not met the prudential requirements set in the Aged Care Act and the Fees and Payments Principles 2014 (No. 2).